 Preparing for a meeting about underperformance with your manager

 Underperformance is normal, from time to time.
-We can all have a bad day, week or even year (‘Friends’ clapping optional).
+We can all have a bad day, week or even year.
 But don’t just sit back when prolonged underperformance is plaguing your work.
-Be proactive in talking about missing your goals, or struggling with workload.
+But if you're missing your goals, or struggling with workload.
 Or something's happening outside of work that's impacting your performance.
 Don't shy away from it: book a meeting to discuss underachievement with your manager.

 The first step to remedying underperformance is to recognise when it is happening.

 All too often people can be underperforming without acknowledging it or the fact it’s an issue.
 These people typically don’t want or believe they need any help and can react poorly to any offer of help.

 When it comes to underperformance, some tell-tale signs to look out for include: